Bedford High School (New Hampshire)

 Bedford High School is a public high school in the town of Bedford, New Hampshire, United States.
 The high school adjoins the town's Ross A. Lurgio Middle School (7th and 8th grades).
 The combined schools are situated on a 40 acre campus at 47 Nashua Road.
 The two schools share an 810-seat theatre, a 2000-seat gymnasium, a FieldTurf football field and a synthetic 400-meter track.
 The approximate cost for constructing this facility in combination with Lurgio was $50 million.

 Bedford High School's mascot is the bulldog, which was determined from a polling by the 5th, 6th, 7th, and 8th graders in early 2006.
 The polling also determined the school colors, which are red, black, and silver.

+BHS students read books such as The Great Gatsby, Fahrenheit 451, The Kite Runner, Animal Farm, The Destructors, All Summer In A Day, Death Of A Salesman, and are allowed to choose between The Adoration Of Jenna Fox, The Absolutely True Diary of a Part-Time Indian, and Lord of the Flies as choice novels.

 Bedford's sports program was recognized as the 20th best in the nation by maxpreps.com in 2013–14.

-The school employs a two-level system, which are the PSP level and the IB/Honors level.
+The school employs a two-level system, which are the PSP level and the AP/IB/Honors level.
 This was based on a general consensus taken in the fall of 2006.
 The school also offers rigorous Advanced Placement courses and IB courses for students.
 Bedford High was the first school in the state of New Hampshire to offer IB classes, and the first group of IB Diploma students graduated with the rest of the first senior class in June 2010.
 A total of 11 seniors earned the IB Diploma.

 History

 Before construction of the high school, Bedford's students were tuitioned to Manchester West High School, an arrangement that had been in place since 1923.

 The high school began teaching in the 2007-2008 school year, with an enrollment of 550 students (freshmen and sophomores only).
 For the 2009-2010 year, the school accommodated all four classes (freshmen through seniors), and total enrollment reached 1,250 students.
 The first class to attend four years and graduate from Bedford High School was the class of 2011.

 The first principal of the school, from 2007 to 2009, was George H. Edwards Jr., who was previously the principal at Bow High School in nearby Bow, New Hampshire.
 The current principal is Bob Jozokos.

+A singer, Kenzie Nimmo, was part of the BHS first graduating class in 2010.